scalatest/scalatest-eclipse-plugin/README.rst

 What is in this guide?
 ----------------------

-This guide will show you how to use the ScalaTest plugin in Scala IDE 2.0/2.1.
+This guide will show you how to use the ScalaTest plugin in Scala IDE 3.0.x.

 Prerequisites
 .............

-*   `Eclipse`_ 3.7 (Indigo) or 3.8/4.2 (Juno) with Scala IDE for Scala 2.9/2.10 installed (http://scala-ide.org).
+*   `Eclipse`_ 3.7 (Indigo), 3.8/4.2 (Juno) or 4.3 (Kepler) with Scala IDE for Scala 2.9/2.10 installed (http://scala-ide.org).

     Check the getting started page http://scala-ide.org/docs/user/gettingstarted.html page for instructions on how to install Scala IDE.